Skip to Content

 Best Time To Visit

-The Dry season (May to October) is the best time for wildlife viewing in Lengwe, with ideal conditions from July to Septemer.
-At this time, animals gather around the waterholes close to the camp and the accessible driving circuit.
+The Dry season (May to October) is the best time for wildlife viewing in Lengwe, with ideal conditions from July to September.
+At this time, animals gather around the close to the camp and the accessible driving circuit.
 Daytime temperatures are quite pleasant in the middle of the Dry season, but it can get chilly at night.
-Warm clothing for early morning game drives is recommended.
+Warm clothing for early-morning is recommended.
 Midday temperatures can be uncomfortably hot in October, at the end of the Dry season.
-The only lodge in the park is inaccessible during the Wet season (November to April), due to a bridge that collapsed a few years back.
+The only accommodations in the park, Nyala Lodge is inaccessible during the Wet season (November to April), due to a bridge that collapsed a few years back.
 It generally only reopens in May.

 Want To Visit Lengwe NP?